onnela-lab/forest/docs/source/sycamore.md

 `from forest.sycamore import survey_submits_no_config`
 `from forest.sycamore import agg_changed_answers_summary`

 ## Usage:
-Download raw data from your Beiwe server and use this package to process the data in the `survey_timings` data stream, using `survey_answers` as a backup for possible missing `survey_timings` files.
+Download raw data from your Beiwe server and use this package to process the data in the `survey_timings`, `survey_answers`, and `audio_recordings` data streams, using `survey_answers` as a backup for possible missing `survey_timings` files.
 Summary data provides metrics around survey submissions and survey question completion.
-Additional outputs are generated if a config file is provided.
+Sycamore takes various auxiliary files which can be downloaded from the Beiwe website to ensure accurate output.

 ## Data:
 Methods are designed for use on the `survey_timings` and `survey_answers` data from the Beiwe app.